David Dinkins, New York City’s first Black mayor, dies at 93

 The mayor enraged police officers and many political leaders when, in an effort to calm community rage, he paid a condolence call on the Garcia family and had the city pay for Garcia’s funeral in the Dominican Republic.

 Mr. Dinkins spent months trying to win back police allegiance.
-Alluding to his campaign slogan of a “gorgeous mosaic,” he told one gathering of officers, “the color blue is definitely part of that mosaic.”
+Alluding to his campaign slogan of a “gorgeous mosaic,” he told one gathering of officers, “The color blue is definitely part of that mosaic.”

-Police support withered even more that year when the mayor threw his support for all-civilian, independent agency to investigate allegations of police abuse.
+Police support withered even more that year when the mayor threw his support for an all-civilian, independent agency to investigate allegations of police abuse.
 The police union had been bitterly opposed to the creation of the Civilian Complaint Review Board since the idea was first floated seriously in the 1960s.

 In September 1992, a union meeting of off-duty patrolmen led to an unruly march on City Hall.
 Demonstrators shouted racial epithets.
-Three Black City Council members were insulted while being prevented from going to their offices.
+Three Black city council members were insulted while being prevented from going to their offices.
 Mr. Dinkins later denounced the protest as “bordering on hooliganism.”

-By December, the City Council approved the review board.
-Giuliani, who unrelentingly painted Mr. Dinkins as a foe of the police, soon brought Mr. Dinkins’ political career to an end.
+By December, the city council approved the review board.
+Giuliani, who unrelentingly painted Mr. Dinkins as a foe of the police, soon brought Mr. Dinkins’s political career to an end.

 David Norman Dinkins was born July 10, 1927, in Trenton, N.J., where his father, William, ran a one-chair barbershop.
 He was 6 when his parents separated, and he mostly grew up with his father and stepmother, an English teacher.